AgentMC/Sao20/Translate/En/Part3.md

 Tiese squeezed lips and took Asuna’s hand with the same determination as Ronye did a bit ago, so Ronye followed and grabbed Asuna's left hand.
 Surprisingly delicate, the silky smooth slightly warm hand clenched Ronye's right hand tightly, and the next moment Asuna kicked off the marble wall as easy as Kirito did.

-Their bodies were gently raised — for a moment, and them three people immediately began to fall straight down.
+Their bodies were gently raised — for a moment, and then three people immediately began to fall straight down.
 The wind groaned violently in their ears.
 The wish to cry out loudly was overflowing, but somebody might notice that, so she clenched teeth and kept silent.

 No matter if one is an Integrity Knight apprentice, they won’t be alive after falling from a height of 50 mel to a hard cobblestone. *I believe in you, senpai!* In her mind Ronye cried without saying a sound aloud.